FOR INSPIRATION STRIKE ANYWHERE

 All stories must be 1,000 words or less, created within the competition period, and include the specified genre, location, and object.

 Potential genres are action/adventure, comedy, crime caper, drama, fairy tale, fantasy, ghost story, historical fiction, horror, mystery, political satire, romance, romantic comedy, sci-fi, spy, suspense, and thriller.
-The assigned setting (e.g. Kinnick Stadium) must be the predominant location used in the story.
+The assigned location (e.g. Kinnick Stadium) must be the predominant setting used in the story.
 The assigned object must physically appear at some point in the story.
-For example, if your assigned object is a coffee mug, the actual object must appear in the story rather than a character simply mentioning a coffee mug or the words “coffee mug” appearing as the name of an establishment, in a letter, or on a sign.
+For example, if your assigned object is a coffee mug, the actual object must appear with a significant role (not necessarily personified) rather than a character simply mentioning a coffee mug or the words “coffee mug” appearing as the name of an establishment, in a letter, or on a sign (for example).
+The reader should finish the story remembering how the object was incorporated.

 - Deadline: Completed stories must be received by 4 p.m.
 (CST) Feb.
 10, 2019.
 All entries not received by the University of Iowa Center for Advancement by that time will be ineligible.